Aitia-IIOT/ah5-docs-java-spring/docs/api/serviceregistry/device-discovery-generic-http.md

 }
 ```

-The service operation **responses** with the status code `200 Ok` if called successfully and the device
+The service operation **responses** with the status code `200` if called successfully and the device
-entity is already existing or `201 Create` if the entity was newly created.
+entity is already existing or `201` if the entity was newly created.
 The response also contains a
 [DeviceRegistrationResponse](../data-models/device-registration-response.md) JSON encoded body.

 ```